-(1) A person must not work as a controller unless the person has a current approval to be a controller.
+- (1) A person must not work as a controller unless the person has a current approval to be a controller.

+- Maximum penalty-100 penalty units.

+- (2) In this section-

 current approval does not include an approval for a controller that is suspended or cancelled.